kubernetes-retired/service-catalog/docs/walkthrough.md

 kubectl create namespace test-ns
 ```

-We can then continue to create an `Instance`:
+We can then continue to create an `ServiceInstance`:

 ```console
 kubectl --context=service-catalog create -f contrib/examples/walkthrough/ups-instance.yaml